Help us grow our connections.

 Ecological endeavours have been fledging in Western Australia since the 1960s and 70s in various areas.
 With over 80% lost in WA, wetlands have been their main focus.
 Through the years following Australia's signing of the Ramsar convention and the number of Ramsar sites in WA growing to 12, the ecologists and environmental groups working to protect, conserve and develop wetlands have grown manifold.
 The Wetlands Centre Cockburn gradually became a place of confluence for wetland ecologists, given its central location and its plight amidst the Roe 8 or the Perth Freight Link controversy.

-The Wetland Conference Steering Committee would like to offer you an exciting opportunity to sponsor the 18th Annual WA Wetland Conference 2022.
+The Wetlands Centre Cockburn would like to offer you an exciting opportunity to sponsor the 19th Annual WA Wetland Conference 2023.
 This is to be our first-ever hybrid conference.
-We look forward to continuing our tradition of facilitating a meaningful conversation on wetland topics, providing you access to quality keynotes, engaging session speakers, inspirational success stories and hands-on workshops.
+We look forward to continuing our tradition of facilitating a meaningful symposium and providing access to quality keynotes, engaging session speakers, inspirational success stories, informative panels, networking opportunities and hands-on workshops.
 We aspire to reach out to the cultural leaders and traditional custodians and learn and partake from their accrued knowledge, to make the Conference more meaningful and informed.

 World Wetlands Day